NSERC Summer Research Projects

 Applicants are expected to have a good CS background (preferably be in their 3rd or

 4th year), posses good programming skills (in C/C++ and/or Python) and are motivated to work on these projects.
+The work is expected to produce tools, products, resources, and/or help with conducting experimental work and analysis.

 This is a research scholarship, and as such the project is generally open-ended and there is lots of room for creativity.
 I would expect the candidates to enjoy writing (robust) code and building prototypes.